A Walking Day

 I recommend in the early evening to have a drink with a very nice view of the Chao Phraya at the River Vibe Bar from the top floor of the River View Guest House.

-Talat Noi on foot is a very pleasant part of Chinatown no crowded alleys as in Sampeng an easy walk, not much tourist, take your time.
+Talat Noi on foot is a very pleasant part of Chinatown no crowded alleys as in Sampeng an easy walk, not many tourists, take your time.
 Photographers will have a busy day.
 If you use the express boat service you can start the stroll from Sri Phraya Pier(3) or Marine Department pier (Krom Gang Tale 4).

 I’m already thinking about my next walking day and have an idea of the neighborhood I will visit.
 Would you come with me?